The purpose of the Braille Authority of New Zealand Aotearoa Trust (BANZAT) is to:

 - Paula Waby: appointed by Blind Citizens NZ; term expires 2018

-BANZAT maintains an email discussion list about braille matters.
-To subscribe to the list, send a blank message to firstname.lastname@example.org.
+To subscribe to BANZAT’s email braille discussion list, send a blank message to email@example.com.